 - Staff at St Wystan's School are expected to do what is reasonable and practical to support the inclusion of all pupils.
 This will include administering medicines or supervising children in self administration.
 However, as they have no legal or contractual duty, staff may be asked, but cannot be directed, to do so; - All medicines are stored securely in the locked first aid cupboard near the kitchen with access only for staff; - Asthma reliever inhalers are kept in classrooms and are used under supervision of the staff.
-EpiPens are kept in the classrooms and taken by the pupil to break/sports lessons/off site - Staff must complete the 'Medication forms' supplied with the medication each time medicine is administered within school time; and on completion these are then kept centrally in the First Aid cupboard near the kitchen for easy access. - Relevant staff will be trained on how to administer EpiPens.
+Epinephrine autoinjector (Epipens), are kept in the classrooms and taken by the pupil to break/sports lessons/off site. - Staff must complete the 'Medication forms' supplied with the medication each time medicine is administered within school time; and on completion these are then kept centrally in the First Aid cupboard near the kitchen for easy access. - Relevant staff will be trained on how to administer epinephrine autoinjectors... - When administering the medication, a witness needs to present to check the correct dosage has been given to the pupil.
+This witness should also sign the medicine form, as well as the staff member administering the medication.